 Friction grip joints generally do not normally need assessment of this criterion since they are intended to transmit shear forces in case of minimum compression forces and therefore they are more critical in the slipping failure mode.

-Table 7-3 shows which axial strength criteria should be checked for each type of joint.
+Table 7-3 shows which axial strength criteria be checked for each type of joint.

 Table 7-3 - Criteria for Axial Load Analysis